 You can also mute the microphone, so the other person can see you but not hear you.
 To mute the audio from the speakers, use your phone’s volume buttons.

-Better Internet Speeds
+Better Internet Speeds for WhatsApp Video Calling

-Multi-Tasking While on Call
+Multitasking While on a WhatsApp Video Call

-The second highlight of WhatsApp’s video calls is the multi-tasking feature.
+The second highlight of WhatsApp’s video calls is the multitasking feature.
 Most smartphone video calls force you to use the video call and nothing else.
-You can’t multi-task.
+You can’t multitask.
 However, WhatsApp has no such restrictions.

 You can tap the “Message” button at any point to check other messages that someone has sent you on WhatsApp, and even reply to them.
-To return to your video call, tap the green bar at the top of the app.
+To return to your video call, just tap the green bar at the top of the app.

-What You Can’t Do With WhatsApp Video Calls
+Group WhatsApp Video Calls

 No WhatsApp Web or Desktop Support

-How Much Data Does Video Calling Use?
+How Much Data Do WhatsApp Video Calls Use?

 WhatsApp’s focus is to make the video call look as good as possible.
 So if it can give you higher quality, it’s going to do that.
 And that results in high data usage.
 If you’re not on Wi-Fi, this can quickly eat through cellular data caps.

-On average, we found a minute’s call to use 5 MB of data on 4G, 3.75 MB on 3G, and 3 MB on 2G.
+On average, we found a minute’s call to use 5MB of data on 4G, 3.75MB on 3G, and 3MB on 2G.
 This isn’t bad at all, and much less than what we expected.
-A few Twitter users also recorded similar numbers:
+A few Twitter users also recorded similar numbers.

 WhatsApp’s settings have an option to reduce the data used on voice calls.
 If you’re worried about data usage, you can try this option to see if it also reduces video call data.
-And there are other ways to WhatsApp’s reduce data usage.